UmbraJS/mono/README.md

 ### Element

-The element the CSS variables should attach to.
+The element the CSS variables should apply to.
 Defaults to the HTML element

 ### Readability